ValerioS05/pj1nuraghe/README.md

 ![screenshot of form in signup.html](./assets/images/signup.png)

-- `README.md`: This README file for guidance and a walktrough.
+- `README.md`: This README file is for guidance and a walktrough.

 ## Features